Design-Project-OSE/EternaLib/README.md

 1-) Install Python from https://www.python.org/.

-2-)Add the file in Database.rar to the backend file.
+2-)Add the file in Database.zip to the backend file.

 3-) After opening the project in the main directory, type 'cd Backend' in the terminal to access the backend file.